jamsocket/fractional_index/README.md

 # `fractional_index`

-This crate implements fractional indexing, an idea coined by Figma in their blog post [*Realtime Editing of Ordered Sequences*](https://www.figma.com/blog/realtime-editing-of-ordered-sequences/).
+This crate implements fractional indexing, an term coined (I think?) by Figma in their blog post [*Realtime Editing of Ordered Sequences*](https://www.figma.com/blog/realtime-editing-of-ordered-sequences/).

 Specifically, this crate provides a type called `ZenoIndex`.
-A `ZenoIndex` acts as a “black box” that has no accessor functions, can only be read by comparing it to another `ZenoIndex`, and can only be constructed from a default constructor or by reference to an existing `ZenoIndex`.
+A `ZenoIndex` acts as a “black box” that has no accessor functions, can only be used by comparing it to another `ZenoIndex`, and can only be constructed from a default constructor or by reference to an existing `ZenoIndex`.